jacobian/djangobook.com/chapter03.rst

 one of the pieces will have little or no effect on the other.

 Django's URLconfs are a good example of this principle in practice.
-In a Django Web application, the URL definitions and the view functions they call are loosely coupled; that is, the decision of what the URL should be for a given function, and the implementation of the function itself, reside in two separate places.
+In a Django web application, the URL definitions and the view functions they call are loosely coupled; that is, the decision of what the URL should be for a given function, and the implementation of the function itself, reside in two separate places.
 This lets you switch out one piece without affecting the other.